scottgigante/nanopore-scripts/README.md

 Splits a folder with far too many files inside into subfolders of a fixed size.
 Will also reduce size of existing subfolders, but will not enlarge existing subfolders at present.

 Usage: `./split_large_folder.sh /path/to/folder 4000`

+## nanopolish_methylation_run.sh (and nanopolish_methylation.sh, nanopolish_methylation_clean.sh)
+Splits a fasta file into small chunks to be called with `nanopolish call-methylation`.
+Requires dependencies to be active, currently only on TL3 (or nanopolish_methylation_clean.sh can be rerun after array completion.)

+Usage: `qsub -F "/path_to_genome.fasta /path/to/reads.fasta" nanopolish_methylation_run.sh`

+## nanopolish_phase_reads_run.sh (and nanopolish_phase_reads.sh, nanopolish_phase_reads_clean.sh)
+Splits a fasta file into small chunks to be called with `nanopolish phase-reads`.
+Requires dependencies to be active, currently only on TL3 (or nanopolish_phase_reads_clean.sh can be rerun after array completion.)

+Usage: `qsub -F "/path_to_genome.fasta /path/to/reads.fasta /path/to/variants.vcf" nanopolish_phase_reads_run.sh`

+## extract_and_align.sh (and remove_phage_reads.py)
+Extracts fasta and completes alignment using BWA MEM, optionally removing reads aligning to the calibration strand genome (provided).

+Usage: `qsub -F "/path/to/reads RUN_ID /path/to/genome [phage_reads_subdir]" extract_and_align.sh`